All features

 Offline maps, GPS altimeter, weather, GPX, AMS checker, hike tracker

-Compare TrekGuard to generic hiking apps: offline-first map regions, GPX import with route drift alerts, barometer-backed altitude, trek recording with elevation profiles, Lake Louise AMS logging (educational only), Morse SOS flashlight, and contacts you configure — not a pre-loaded rescue directory.
+Compare TrekGuard to generic hiking apps: offline-first map regions, GPX import with route drift alerts, barometer-backed altitude, trek recording with elevation profiles, trek history export/import for new phones, Lake Louise AMS logging (educational only), Morse SOS flashlight, and contacts you configure — not a pre-loaded rescue directory.

 Fresh mountain weather and map downloads need connectivity once.
 Core navigation and safety tools work after setup when mobile data drops on Himalayan, Alpine, Andean, or any high backcountry trail.